Off-street and on-street parking

 - one multi-storey car park containing 840 spaces

-Charges are normally reviewed annually with an objective of recovering the majority of costs associated with the operation and maintenance of car parks.
+In car parks where charges apply tariffs are normally reviewed annually with an objective of recovering the majority of costs associated with the operation and maintenance of car parks.
 However, no further increases will be applied before end March 2015.

 Roads Service ensures motorists receive a good quality of service including good directional signage, clear tariff displays and rapid repair of faulty pay and display machines.